Bartek20401/Arduino_Swimmer/README.md

 # Arduino_Swimmer
-Simple project build on Arduino Nano with allows you to track distance, speed, laps during pool trainings.
-It sends data via bluettoth to phone.
+A simple project built on Arduino Nano allows you to track distance, speed, and laps during pool training.
+It sends data via Bluetooth terminal.

 Used libraries:
 OneButton